tariqaziz9164/digital.io/README.md

 I just to learn web development and to make webs for other in a freelance market places.
 As today we have a number of oppertunities in digital products and serveces but a right tool for a perfect work.
 I learning from harvard CS50 course and linkdin courses about phthon.
 To day i just offer bootsrap resposnsive web sit Mobile first.

+B....
+The other hand is a story of digital products.
+Generaly a phical product have valume and transpotation.
+Digital product is so simple for transpotaion and dealing.
+Web development demand is at saturation point due to COVID19 because every business need an online presence and dealing.
+After bootstrap liberary now i statr working on javaScript and react.